typegrind/typegrind.github.io/doc/logger-api.md

 Parameters:

- * typeStr: the name of the allocated type as a string
  * locationStr: location of the allocation (filename:lineNumber) as a string
+ * typeStr: the name of the allocated type as a string, for example int
+ * canonicalTypeStr: the canonical name of the allocated type as a string - for example, if the type is a typedef, typeStr will contain the typeDef name, while canonicalTypeStr contain int
  * typeSize: size of the type, as an integer, returned by sizeof
- * arraySize: size of the array, as an integer, the same number used in the new call
+ * arraySize: size of the array, as an integer, the same expression used in the new call
- * newExpression: the new call
+ * newExpression: the construction expression in new, for example int(3)

 #### `TYPEGRIND_LOG_OP_NEW`